 Since Instagram isn’t one of my primary social media networks in my current social media strategy I don’t worry too much about metrics but you may feel differently.

 Buffer is a great all-around social media scheduler.
 You can schedule posts across your social media accounts from this one hub as well as manage Twitter (likes, retweets, etc.) and set up optimal scheduling, which analyzes and suggests the best times to post on each platforms.

 The free account limits your scheduling activity to 10 posts per social network.
 It’s because of this teeny tiny amount I can’t recommend it higher.
 Also the paid plan limits your scheduled posts to 100, so although I like Buffer I wouldn’t go all-in.

 This is the craziest app in your schedule social media toolkit.
 I heard about it a while ago but couldn’t wrap my head around how I could use it.
-However, a friend re-introduced it to my last autumn and I decided I’d try it out.
-And you know what?
-I love it!
+However, a friend re-introduced it to me and I decided I’d try it out.

 Curating content is a big part of social media marketing, although it’s tough for many people to get on board with (and I get it!).
 They wonder how promoting other people’s content is going to help them.

 My biggest concern was the curated content wouldn’t match my brand or interests but I’ve been quite pleased with how spot on Quuu has been, even to the point of writing the Tweets how I would.
 Now that…is freaky.

 This tool helps you automate your social media marketing with triggers (called Applets and Services), which are amazing and yet overwhelming since the options and combinations are endless.

 It’s tricky to explain but I can tell you, it’s a time saver because it takes out the mundane repetitive tasks and automates them for you.
 You just need to know what you need.

 How much should I schedule social media and how much should I be in the moment, live and authentic?
 These are the questions.
 I learned about IFTTT from a friend who has a better explanation of its power so if you’re curious, check it out.

 This list isn’t comprehensive but it is what I enjoy using these days.
 If you have any favourites I haven’t mentioned please enlighten me!
 I’m always looking for tools to help schedule social media and would love to try something new.